Mkreitman/Capstone-Two/README.md

 Pre-Processing and Modeling
 -----------------------------

 The modeling phase involved creating dummy variables, splitting the data into training and test sets (70:30 split), and evaluating five regression models.
-The top-performing models were identified as multiple linear regression and random forest, both explaining 64% of the variation in graduation rates.
-Further, hyperparameter tuning was conducted to enhance the performance of the random forest model.
+The top-performing models were identified as multiple linear regression and random forest.
+The multiple linear regression model explained 64% of the variation in graduation rates with a MSE of .38, while random forest explained 62% of the variation of graduation rates with a MSE of .39.
+Further hyperparameter tuning on the random forest model slightly improved its prediction of changes to 62.2% MSE while worstened to .399.

 Conclusion
 -----------------------------